BET Awards 2018: Complete winners list

 Dadju (FRANCE)

-Davido (NIGERIA)
+Davido (NIGERIA) *WINNER

 Distruction Boyz (SA)